behrouz-rfa/memory-cache-rust/README.md

 **KeyToHash** `func(key interface{}) [2]uint64`

 KeyToHash is the hashing algorithm used for every key.
-If this is nil, Ristretto has a variety of [defaults depending on the underlying interface type](https://github.com/dgraph-io/ristretto/blob/master/z/z.go#L19-L41).
+If this is nil,

 Note that if you want 128bit hashes you should use the full `[2]uint64`, otherwise just fill the `uint64` at the `0` position and it will behave like